traclabs/trac_ik/trac_ik_lib/README.md

 % Distance: runs for the full timeout_in_secs, then returns the solution that minimizes SSE from the seed
 % Manip1: runs for full timeout, returns solution that maximizes sqrt(det(J*J^T)) (the product of the singular values of the Jacobian)
 % Manip2: runs for full timeout, returns solution that minimizes the ratio of min to max singular values of the Jacobian.
+% Manip3: runs for full timeout, returns solution that maximizes the smallest singular value of the Jacobian.

 int rc = ik_solver.CartToJnt(KDL::JntArray joint_seed, KDL::Frame desired_end_effector_pose, KDL::JntArray& return_joints, KDL::Twist tolerances);